prashsainidev/freeapi-quotes-listing/README.md

 ## The Next Level of React Architecture

-In my previous projects, I mastered basic fetching and filtering.
+In **Part 4 (Jokes Viewer)**, I successfully built complex pagination logic.
+But what good is code if you have to rewrite it every time?
 In this project, I proved that good architecture is **reusable**.

 ### 1. Reusable Component Architecture
 - **Problem:** Writing complex pagination logic inside `App.jsx` bloats the main file and makes the code hard to maintain.